 Thanks to the internet we now have more corset information at our fingertips than ever before.

 Check out Lucy's Corsetry for reviews and indepth corset and waist training information.
-Lucy is also the author of corset book SoLaced (link on her site) which we highly recommend reading as it has so many interesting real life stories from people who wear corsets.
+Lucy is also the author of corset book SoLaced which I highly recommend reading as it has so many interesting real life stories from people who wear corsets.

 Find out more about Dita Von Teese and her love of corsets in her book: Burlesque and the Art of the Teese / Fetish and the Art of the Teese which is packed with fabulous pictures and advice.